ipfabric/docs/docs/Getting_Started/Platform_First_Steps/Configuration_Wizard/05-site_separation.md

 #### Creating Rules Via The API

-This is the preferred method of creating rules as it allows for bulk importing.
+This is the preferred method of creating rules as it allows bulk importing.

 | Method | PUT                                                                                           |
 | ------ | --------------------------------------------------------------------------------------------- |